centreon/centreon-documentation/versioned_docs/version-23.10/reporting/update.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The update of Centreon MBI is made of 2 steps :
+Centreon MBI is updated in two steps:

 - Updating the extension interface
 - Updating the reporting server